-The environmental science graduate program is a multi-college endeavor comprised of faculty from many departments within the colleges of:
+The environmental science graduate program is an interdisciplinary program comprised of faculty from many departments within several colleges across campus including:

 - Arts and Sciences

 - Food, Agriculture and Environmental Sciences

 - Public Affairs

 It is important to understand the processes and principles of the environment - embodied in environmental science - to deal with ecological issues, such as environmental degradation and resource depletion.
 Understanding will come from research on the problems themselves and on the basic science underlying the problems.

 The environmental science graduate program cuts across traditional academic disciplines and colleges to provide sound and effective graduate education and research on these important environmental issues.

 The program emphasizes basic research on ecological processes and effects, and applied research and teaching that will contribute to solving the world's pressing environmental problems.